aligheshlaghi97/asynchronous-python/7. Real-World Applications/README.md

+# Real-World Applications
+## ASGI vs. WSGI: Understanding the differences and benefits
+### WSGI and Gunicorn
 WSGI stands for web server gateway interface.
 As the [official documentation of WSGI](https://peps.python.org/pep-3333/) indicates, it is created standard interface between web servers and python applications (or frameworks).